Thanksgiving... Thoughts to Carry Throughout the Year

 As heart-wrenching as it may be, I have only so much time and money that I can give.
 Some will not get my help, but I have to force myself to focus on those that I can help.
 I am sharing this list with you not to promote my good deeds, but to expose you to some very worthwhile organizations that you might want to help, too!

 I hope that you will find the time and money to help others.
-And let people know who you are helping; not to promote the good that you are doing, but to introduce people that may know you about some great organizations that they might be compelled to help, too.
+Let others know about worthwhile organizations so that they too might feel compelled to help.